 Provide accurate news

-1. The role played by the mass media in society and the confidence of the general public in these media call for accurate and objective news reports.
+- The role played by the mass media in society and the trust of the public of these media call for accurate and objective news reporting.

-2. Be critical of news sources.
+- Be critical of news sources.
 Check facts as carefully as possible in the light of the circumstances even if they have been published earlier.
-Allow the reader/listener/viewer the possibility of distinguishing between statements of fact and a comments.
+Allow the reader/listener/viewer the possibility of distinguishing between statements of fact and comments.

 Treat rebuttals generously

-7. Consider carefully any publicity which could violate the privacy of individuals.
+- Consider carefully any publicity which could violate the privacy and integrity of individuals.
 Refrain from such publicity unless the public interest obviously demands public scrutiny.

-8. Exercise great caution in publishing information about suicide and attempted suicide, particularly with regard to the feelings of relatives and in view of what has been said above concerning the privacy of individuals.
+- Exercise great caution in publishing information about suicide and attempted suicide, particularly with regard to the feelings of relatives and in view of what has been said above concerning the privacy and integrity of individuals.

-9. Always show the greatest possible consideration for victims of crime and accidents.
-Consider carefully the question whether to publish names and pictures with regard to the victims and their relatives.
+- Always show the greatest possible consideration for victims of crime and accidents.
+Consider carefully whether to publish names and pictures out of respect for the victims and their relatives.

-10. Do not emphasize ethnic origin, sex, nationality, occupation, political affiliation, religious persuasion or sexual disposition in the case of the persons concerned if such particulars are not important in the specific context and demeaning.
+- Do not emphasize ethnic origin, sex, nationality, occupation, political affiliation, religious persuasion or sexual disposition in the case of the persons concerned if this is not important in the specific context or is demeaning.

 Exercise care in the use of pictures